Advanced Preventative care, Live longer with healthy gums….

 Gum Treatment

-Gum treatment and application of PERIOCHIP
+Gum treatment and PERIOCHIP

 In the majority of cases gum disease can be controlled with non surgical measures however in some cases surgical treatments for gum disease will be needed when all other treatment options have been carried out.
 Your dentist will inform you in this case.